AxtonS/tic-tac-toe/README.md

 ## updates

 -added RSpec testing to learn TDD but will have to refactor this project to get proper test coverage
+-rewrote the tests for all the methods in both classes and moved the run script to it's own file to allow for testing